 1/2 cup (30g) parmesan, finely grated

-Mushroom Sauce: Heat oil and melt butter in the same frying pan over medium high heat.
+Mushroom Sauce: Heat oil and melt butter in the medium sized frying pan over medium high heat.
 Add mushrooms and leisurely cook until golden brown - takes about 4 to 5 minutes.
 No need to stir constantly.

 Just before they're done, add the garlic and a pinch of salt and pepper, sauté for about 1 minute.